akachammile/akachammile/README.md

 🔭 AI Algorithm Engineer specializing in **Medical Imaging**
 💻 Skilled in **Python, C++, Java**
-🌱 Currently learning **Modern C++**  and **TypeScript** 😄 I really like chainsaw-man
+🌱 Currently learning **Modern C++**  and **TypeScript** 😄 And i really like chainsaw-man

 ---